Service in the Roman Army

-Service in the Roman Army by Roy W Davies is a nonfiction account describing various aspects of life in the army of ancient Rome, as well as this institution's impact on ancient Roman society.
+Service in the Roman Army is a nonfiction history book by Roy W. Davies detailing aspects of life in the Roman army as well as the army's impact on Roman society.
 It was edited and compiled by David Breeze and Valerie A. Maxfield.
 The book was published in 1989 by Columbia University Press.

 Synopsis

-In this book the author Ray Davies inquires into the Roman army's structure, training, and daily life.
+In this book the author Roy Davies inquires into the Roman army's structure, training, and daily life.
 The book, published after his death in 1977, is a collection of ten of his papers.
 Some of Davies's work, such as his papers on joining the army, a soldier's daily routine, diet, and the medical service, are detailed research.
 And his work on Roman cavalry and military camps may be updated by future archaeological discoveries.

 His other topics, like the investigation of crimes in Roman Egypt, show his early research into legal matters.
 His work shows the difference between a centurion's official legal power and the unofficial authority they had for resolving conflicts.
 Davies's also analyzes Hadrian's influence on the Roman army's training and discipline, and Davies mentions critics' negative remarks on the matter.
 And there was the ongoing debate among Senators at the time about the different policies of the emperors Trajan and Hadrian.